Frequently Asked Questions for Students

 If I go home and leave the country, will I be able to return to the U.S.?

 This is difficult to predict as the situation remains dynamic.
 SISS continues to recommend that students currently in the U.S. not travel abroad if they intend to return to Davis for fall quarter.
 Be aware of U.S. policies on visitors traveling to the U.S. directly from certain countries, and be prepared to self-isolate upon arrival back in the U.S. Global Affairs regularly updates the campus travel announcements as new information from the U.S. government becomes available.
 Services for International Students and Scholars (SISS) within Global Affairs will work with international students to ensure they have the proper visa and travel documents and to update their term plans for fall 2020.

-Please visit the Graduate Studies COVID-19 information page for updates on instruction and research, form submission and degree filing, leave and remote work and graduate studies events, specifically for the graduate student and postdoctoral scholar community.
+The Graduate Student FAQ and COVID-19 Graduate Student Guidance Page provide updates on instruction and research, form submission and degree filing, leave and remote work and graduate studies events, specifically for the graduate student community

 Placement exams are conflicting with end-of-year exams.
 What are other options?

 Placement exams are scheduled for multiple dates, so students are encouraged to plan ahead and choose dates that work with their end-of-year exams.
-The Office of the University Registrar provides links to all placement exam schedules at https://registrar.ucdavis.edu/registration/schedule/placement-exams.
+The Office of the University Registrar provides links to all placement exam schedules.